Abdoulaye Faye: Bolton Wanderers

 Faye signed for English side Bolton Wanderers in July 2005 on loan.
 Faye made his debut for Bolton against Newcastle United where he enjoyed a memorable debut in a 2–0 home win in which, he aerially out-muscled Alan Shearer.
 He came on as a substitute for the injured Radhi Jaïdi and never looked back after a dominant display.
 Wanderers manager Sam Allardyce praised the form of Faye early into his Bolton career.
 In December 2005 Faye signed a permanent contract with Bolton.
 Following this Faye expressed his delight at staying in England.

 In the 2006–07 season Faye operated almost exclusively as a central defender following the departures of Bruno Ngotty and Jaïdi to Birmingham City.
 Over the course of the season he developed a formidable partnership with Ivorian Abdoulaye Méïté, ensuring that Bolton had a strong home defensive record before the new year.
 Soon after they fell away in the second half of the season only just qualifying for the UEFA Cup with sides finding a way through Faye and Meite's dominance.
 Faye managed to score two goals against Arsenal in successive seasons helping Bolton to 2–0 and 3–1 victories due to his definite aerial prowess which the Arsenal defenders had no answer to.
-He was known for his dominant displays at central defence throughout the season and became a favourite amongst Bolton fans.
+He was known for his dominant displays at central defence throughout the season and became a favourite among Bolton fans.